 Planning process: Infopeople sets its annual training program after a rigorous planning process that includes an online needs assessment survey, interviews with key informants, focus groups, and an environmental scan.

 Suggestions: Infopeople welcomes suggestions for training topics as well as general comments regarding ways to improve our training program.
 The suggestion form is at /training/training_suggestions .

-Annual calendar: The annual training calendar is available online at /training/planned .
+Annual calendar: The annual training calendar is available online at /content/20162017-planned-training-calendar .
 This calendar is intended to help library directors and training coordinators as well as individuals plan their training development for any given fiscal year.
 It is subject to change and is revised as needed throughout the year.

 Announcement process: Once a training event is ready to go, the announcement is posted to the website and announcements are sent to a variety of electronic lists.
 Infopeople has its own training list, ifptraining.
 To subscribe to this list, go to http://lists.infopeople.org/mailman/listinfo/ifptraining .
 If you know of a list that is not currently receiving our training announcements, please let us know by sending an email to [email protected] .